 Fox Hollow Workshop – Progress Update Two

 As many of you already know, we have outgrown our old workshop and need to build a new one.
 This lets us have MUCH more space to complete bigger and better projects.
 However, it also means we have had a lot of planning to do!
-We needed to design the building, get a permit and start construction.
+We needed to design the building, get a permit, and start construction.
+We wanted to do the majority of the work ourselves so we bought all the materials and tools – we even invested in a Tig Welder that will go to good use once the shop is built too – and got to work.
+It’s been a lot of work and we have put so many hours into completing the basic structure.
 And it doesn’t end there, we also need to fill the shop!
 While we will move all our tools over from the old shop, we have more room for more impressive tools so we need to choose a recommended benchtop jointer, find a better bench drill and look at sanders.

 So why am I telling you all this?
 The building is COMPLETE.
 Yes, I’m yelling with excitement!!
 As it often goes, these “construction” things can take forever.
 Or at least feel like it!
 I skipped sharing so much drama with you over the course of our project.
 I figured who really wants to hear all that anyway, right?
 But through it all, we really tried to keep our cool.
 And we did, mostly.
 And we didn’t take our frustrations out on each other, mostly.
 We definitely had our eye on the horizon and our goal, so we tried to keep focused on that!
 Even with the continual timeline changes.